cemerick/friend/README.md

 `authenticate` and the authorization contexts that are defined within `ring-app` (which we'll get to shortly).

+(If you're newer to Clojure, you might not recognize the tokens prefixed with two colons [e.g. `::admin`].
+These are auto-namespaced keywords; in the example above, `::admin` expands to `:your.ring.app/admin`.)

 ### Authentication

 There are two key abstractions employed during authentication: